 Can You Have It All?

-In recent years, "lean in" has become popular vernacular among career women around the world.
-Made popular by Facebook Chief Operating Officer Sheryl Sandberg, it's all about seizing opportunities in the workforce –"leaning in" to career challenges – despite obstacles.
-But in a world where women face difficulties like having to juggle motherhood with their career or fighting institutional sexism, do female workers really believe they can have it all?
+In previous years, “lean in” became a popular vernacular among career women around the world.
+Made popular by former Meta Chief Operating Officer Sheryl Sandberg, it’s all about seizing opportunities in the workforce –”leaning in” to career challenges – despite obstacles.
+But in a world where women face difficulties like juggling motherhood with their careers or fighting institutional sexism, do female workers really believe they can have it all?

 To find out, we surveyed 625 women who had experience balancing both their career and family.
 We asked them about their beliefs, aspirations, and setbacks to learn more about working women and whether "leaning in" is enough.
 Read on to see how women navigate motherhood and the workforce – and what the world can do to make it better.